-All the material were tailored to low achieving groups of secondary students in a British school.
-The lessons were enacted at least once and changes were made based on the experience.
+All the material were conceived for low achieving groups of secondary students in a British school, but I do not see major reasons for them not to work with different groups.
+The lessons were enacted at least three times (by different teachers) and changes were made based on the experience.

-Each lesson is made of a one-page document with comments for the teacher, a starter (usually a shorter task that revisits topics from previous lessons to be solved in the beginning of the lesson) and the main tasks.
+Each lesson is made of a one-page document with comments for the teacher, a starter (usually a shorter task that revisits topics from previous lessons) and the main tasks.
 Sometimes an extension sheet is also included.

 The starting point of these lessons is the idea of building all the knowledge regarding fractions on a solid and common basis, instead of teaching it as a set of unconnected procedures and definitions.